BeyondSpreadsheetsWithR/Book/README.md

 you will always be able to install the versions of the packages _actually_ used to generate the code output in the book.

+First, follow the instructions in the appendix to install R.

+If you're on a Windows computer, you'll likely need to install RTools for your versions of R and Windows.
+If you're on Mac you'll likely need to install XCode.

 Install the `switchr` package from CRAN (the Comprehensive R Archive Network) using the following command inside an R session